HBL20016

-HBL20016 is a non-selective serotonin receptor agonist and serotonergic psychedelic.
+HBL20016, also known as 5-methylthio-6-fluoro-N,N-dimethyltryptamine (5-MeS-6-F-DMT), is a non-selective serotonin receptor agonist and serotonergic psychedelic of the tryptamine family related to 5-MeO-DMT.
+It is the 6-fluoro derivative of 5-MeS-DMT and the 5-methylthio derivative of 6-fluoro-DMT.

-It acts as an agonist of the serotonin 5-HT_{1A}, 5-HT_{2A}, 5-HT_{2B}, and 5-HT_{2C} receptors.
+The drug acts as an agonist of the serotonin 5-HT_{1A}, 5-HT_{2A}, 5-HT_{2B}, and 5-HT_{2C} receptors.
 Its activational potencies (EC_{50}) are 645 nM for the serotonin 5-HT_{1A} receptor, 1.64 nM for the serotonin 5-HT_{2A} receptor, 3.42 nM for the serotonin 5-HT_{2B} receptor, and 8.37 nM for the serotonin 5-HT_{2C} receptor.
 HBL20016 produces the head-twitch response (HTR), a behavioral proxy of psychedelic effects, in rodents, and hence would be expected to be hallucinogenic in humans.
-It has shown antiobsessional-like effects in rodents, for instance against obsessive self-grooming.
+The HTR induced by HBL20016 is comparable in magnitude to that occurring with psilocybin.
+HBL20016 has shown antiobsessional-like effects in rodents, for instance against obsessive self-grooming.

+The chemical synthesis of HBL20016 has been described.

 HBL20016 was first described in the scientific literature in December 2024.
 It was developed by Negev Labs and Parow Entheobiosciences.
-A related drug, HBL20017, which is a non-hallucinogenic agent with an otherwise mostly similar pharmacological profile, is under investigation for the potential treatment of obsessive–compulsive disorder.
+A related drug, HBL20017 (4-F-5-MeS-DMT), which is a non-hallucinogenic agent with an otherwise mostly similar pharmacological profile, is under investigation for the potential treatment of obsessive–compulsive disorder (OCD).